Difference

 Pterodactyl

-This species included winged reptiles that had teeth.
-It is known to be the first species of Pterosaurs and named as flying reptiles.
-They were known to be carnivorous and ate several vertebrates and invertebrates.
-Pterodactyl was found in Bavaria, Germany.
+This species included winged reptiles with teeth.
+It is known to be the first species of Pterosaurs and named flying reptiles.
+They were carnivorous and ate several vertebrates and invertebrates.
+The pterodactyl was found in Bavaria, Germany.
 Some of the recovered fossils date back to the late Jurassic period, approximately 150 million years ago.

 The fossil evidence describes that this species was a comparatively smaller pterosaur.
 The wingspan was 1.04 m and they had long skulls.
 They walked when they were on land and flew in the sky.